 I enthusiastically recommend anti-reflective coating for your glasses.
 It dramatically improves photos!

 Okay, so I’ve voiced my firm opposition to your sunglasses, but I absolutely love it when people wear their glasses.
 If you wear glasses most of the time but then take them off for your portraits, you won’t feel like yourself!
 Glasses are more like a haircut than an accessory for many: they are a constant part of your look, something that truly defines you.
 Don’t worry too much about reflections, I’ll worry about positioning you best for those.

-If you don’t wear makeup, then DON’T WEAR MAKEUP.
+Conversely: If you don’t normally wear makeup, then DON’T WEAR MAKEUP.
 Looking like yourself will make you feel most comfortable and that’s the priority!

 03.Waterproof makeup is your friend

-If it’s hot on the day of our shoot and you get sweaty, or if it’s chilly and it rains, or if it’s humid… whatever the case, waterproof makeup helps your face stay looking sharp!
+If it’s hot on the day of our shoot and you get sweaty, or if it’s chilly and it rains, or if it’s humid… whatever the case, waterproof makeup helps your face stay looking sharp without any smudging!
 I recommend drawing attention to your eyes.
 Another helpful makeup tip: dabbing on some facial powder and bringing some plotter paper (even napkins can double as blotters in a pinch) can help if you tend towards greasier skin, especially if it’s warm or sunny outside.
 Note: if you have a blemish on the day of the shoot that doesn’t normally belong, let me know so I can work on shooting around it/avoiding it.
 I don’t want to assume anything about your features and what you are or are not comfortable with.

-Blemishes are a lot easier to edit out than gajillions of tiny hairs in the wrong place.
+Blemishes are a lot easier to edit out than gajillions of tiny hairs.
 Photographers are good, but we’re not magicians!

 04.Tame the flyaways